The chances of this asteroid hitting Earth are tiny, NASA says — but not zero

 In the study, NASA researchers used precision-tracking data from the OSIRIS-REx spacecraft to better understand Bennu’s movements through 2300, improving scientists’ ability to determine the probability of impacting Earth and predict the orbits of other asteroids.

-Using NASA’S Deep Space Network of giant radio antennas that support interplanetary spacecraft missions and computer models, scientists were able to determine Bennu’s overall probability of striking is about 1 in 1750 (or 0.057 percent.)
+Using NASA’s Deep Space Network of giant radio antennas that support interplanetary spacecraft missions and computer models, scientists were able to determine Bennu’s overall probability of striking is about 1 in 1,750 (or 0.057 percent.)

-Looking at it from glass half full perspective, it means there is a 99.94 percent probability that Bennu will not hit our planet.
+Looking at it from a glass-half-full perspective, it means there is a 99.94 percent probability that Bennu will not hit our planet.

 Scientists also calculated the day with the highest risk of collision: Sept.
-24, 2182, with a probability of 1 in 2,700 (or about 0.037 percent) — which is still lower that the overall probability of impact through 2300.
+24, 2182, with a probability of 1 in 2,700 (or about 0.037 percent) — which is still lower than the overall probability of impact through 2300.

 The potentially hazardous asteroid was discovered in 1999 by the Lincoln Near-Earth Asteroid Research Team, a program that works on detection and tracking, and has been closely observed with 580 ground-based “astrometric observations,” mainly made by optical and radar telescopes through 2018, according to the study published in Icarus Journal.